 What is candesartan?

-- Starting low and going slow allows your body to get used to the medicine and reduces unwanted side effects.
+- Your doctor will usually start you on a low dose and increase the dose depending on how you respond.
+This allows your body to get used to the medicine and reduces side effects.

 How to take candesartan

-Like all medicines, candesartan can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, candesartan can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

 |For more information on side effects, see the Medsafe consumer information leaflet/s below.

 Did you know that you can report a side effect to a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product.

 The following links have more information on candesartan:

 - Candesartan Patient Information (Māori) NZ Formulary